 - a.
 Program Director (PD) is responsible for managing and coordinating the PA Program for the students, faculty, and staff.
 The Program Director is assigned to the Program on a 12-month full time basis.
 At least 80% of their time will be devoted to academic and administrative responsibilities in support of the Program.
 The Program Director must be a PA or Physician with appropriate licensure or certification.
 [A2.02, A2.06] - b.
 Academic Coordinator is the PA Program faculty member serving as a leader for the didactic portion of the Program. - c.
 Clinical Coordinator is the PA Program faculty member serving as a leader for the clinical portion of the Program. - d.
-Instructional Faculty are the individuals providing instruction or supervision during the didactic and/or clinical phases of the Program, regardless of length of time of instruction, faculty status or rank. - e.
+Principal Faculty are those faculty working at least 50% FTE with primary academic responsibility assigned to the PA program who report to the program director. - e.
+Instructional Faculty are the individuals providing instruction or supervision during the didactic and/or clinical phases of the Program, regardless of length of time of instruction, faculty status or rank. - f.
 PA Program course is one listed in the Program curriculum sequence and deemed integral to student preparation for the PA profession.